Do you have a question for us?

 Please read on so that you will learn how to recognize issues that may need attention so that you can describe them to your veterinarian.

-Until December 31st 2016, save $60-$200 on your senior pet appointment at Animal Hospital of Cambridge.
+Until December 31st 2018, save 20% on your senior pet appointment at Animal Hospital of Cambridge.
 Senior specials are run each November and December at our hospital.
-We are open 7 days a week until 10 pm.
+We are open late 7 days a week.
 Call today 519-624-9760.

 Since you interact and care for your pet on a daily basis chances are you will be familiar with their regular behaviour and routines.
 You as the owner will play a vital role in detecting early signs of disease or discomfort.
 If your pet is showing any change in behaviour or other warning signs and symptoms of disease, contact your veterinarian and provide them with a list of the changes you have observed in your pet.